What first sparked your interest in programming/tech?

 programming, I saw a chance to find a job or start working as a freelancer.

-That's why I started to teach myself programming: day in and day out, doing
+I started to teach myself programming: day in and day out, doing

 online courses, watching youtube tutorials, practicing and doing!
 It was